moulicm111/Keras-Android-XOR/README.md

 # How to run a Keras model on Android

-This code is a simple example to understand how to run a Keras model on Android using Tensorflow API.
+name in keras_model_for_android.pbtxt input and output layer names out/activation This code is a simple example to understand how to run a Keras model on Android using Tensorflow API.

 ## Train the model on a computer